yashwanth-bly/quantum_bly/README.md

 Import this project from root i.e, we should see apps and packages directory in IDE. then run `flutter pub get` under packages/core and packages/core_ui directories.
 Then run `flutter pub get` under apps/quantum_it_assignment
-Check the configuration file in IDE that should point to `../apps/quantum_it_assignment/lib/main.dart` Then run the app normaly.
+Check the configuration file in IDE that should point to `../apps/quantum_it_assignment/lib/main.dart` Then run the app normally.